bobjrsenior/C_Web/README.md

 ##Compiling

-At the moment there is no make file, but cpmpilation is a simple command.
+At the moment there is no make file, but compilation is a simple command.

 Compilation: